whyboris/utilitarianism.net/content/en/03-arguments-for-utilitarianism.md

 [^12]: Cf. Williams, E. G. (2015).
 [The Possibility of an Ongoing Moral Catastrophe](https://link.springer.com/article/10.1007/s10677-015-9567-7). _Ethical Theory and Moral Practice_, 18(5): 971–982.

 [^15]: The following arguments should also apply against virtue ethics approaches, if they yield non-consequentialist verdicts about what _acts_ should be done.
 [^16]: Absolutist deontologists hold such judgments to apply _no matter the consequences_.
 Moderate deontologists instead take the identified actions to be _presumptively_ wrong, and not _easily_ outweighed, but allow that this may be outweighed if a _sufficient_ amount of value was on the line.
-So, for example, a moderate deontologist might allow that it's permissible to lie in order to save someone’s life, or to kill one innocent person in order to save a million.
+So, for example, a moderate deontologist might allow that it's permissible to lie to save someone’s life, or to kill one innocent person to save a million.
 [^17]:
     Samuel Scheffler noted that “either way, someone loses: some inviolable person is violated.
 Why isn’t it at least permissible to prevent the violation of five people by violating one?” (p.
 88)